CoSMeTIC: Zero-Knowledge Computational Sparse Merkle Trees with Inclusion-Exclusion Proofs for Clinical Research: Algorithmic Foundations of

 In Algorithm \ref{alg:cosmetic_verinc} we present the \texttt{VerInc} function that relies on the hashes of the salted raw user data record $H^{(\delta_u,\mu_u)}$, the user specific leaf transform $H^{leaf}_u$, CSMT root $H^{root}$ and the nonce $H^\eta$ in addition to the set of LTR and MRP zk-SNARK artifacts and their corresponding verification keys denoted by $\Pi^{u},vk_{\mathcal{L}^s},vk_{\mathcal{A}^l}$ respectively.
 The function enables the verification of the LTR zk-SNARK using the \texttt{LTRVerify} function.
 Next, we begin the process of verifying the MRP zk-SNARK artifacts by considering the binary path representation of $H^{leaf}_u$.
 We iterate over each hop of the CSMT starting from the leaf level with $H^{leaf}_u$ all the way to the root.
 At each level, we retrieve the right and left input hashes from the per-hop CSMT proof artifact represented by $\Pi_{\mathcal{A}^{l}}^k$.
 The right and left inputs are checked for consistency with respect to the selector bit corresponding to the current hop as well as CSMT level.
 Consequently, we validate the zk-SNARK of the hop using the \texttt{MRPHopVerify} function.
 Passing the validation criteria for every hop as well as the leaf transformation results in a successfully verifying the inclusion of a specific user's data in the clinical study.
 We provide Algorithm \ref{alg:cosmetic_verifier} to summarize the algorithmic design at the verifier end.
 In Algorithm \ref{alg:cosmetic_verifier}, the verifier invokes \texttt{CRO-LTRProve} and \texttt{CRO-MRPProve} functions on the CRO.
 These CRO based functions can be implemented as an RPC call or a REST API functionality.
 The verifier then tests the inclusion using the function \texttt{VerInc}.
 Consistency of the selector bit path and the salted leaf transformation reported by \texttt{CRO-MRPProve} and \texttt{CRO-LTRProve} is critical to ensure that the generated proofs pertain to the same user datum.
-Additionally a successful outcome of the \texttt{VerInc} function results concludes the verification process at the verifier.
+Additionally a successful outcome of the \texttt{VerInc} function concludes the verification process at the verifier.